LivingLegacyMedia/vowbound/chapter_04.md

 "Did you think I wouldn't?"

 "I thought you might choose ignorance.
 It's often easier."
 She gestured toward the chapel.
 "Last chance to turn back.
-Once we go down, there's no leaving without paying the price.
+Once we go down, there's no leaving without paying a price.
 The old powers don't release their knowledge for free."

 "I understand."